Bay Area Industrial Investment Sales

 The Bay Area industrial market — structurally undersupplied, persistently bid

-Career industrial track record
+Career industrial experience

 How we approach industrial dispositions